 The Biloxi Lighthouse, built in 1848, has the distinction of being the only lighthouse in the United States to stand in the middle of a 4-lane highway.
 The Biloxi Lighthouse was the first cast-iron tower in the South.
 The strength of the tower was proven when in 1998, Hurricane Georges toppled the lighthouse at Round Island, and the Biloxi Lighthouse became the last lighthouse of over 10 lighthouses originally built to mark the Mississippi coastline.

 The Maritime & Seafood Industry Museum in Biloxi, MS was established in 1986 to preserve the maritime heritage of Biloxi.
 Besides exhibits on shrimping, oystering, net building, and marine blacksmithing, the museum has replicated two 65-foot, two-masted Biloxi schooners.
-These examples of living maritime history sail the Mississippi Sound and waters of the north central Gulf of Mexico almost daily.
+These examples of living maritime history sail the Mississippi Sound and waters of the north-central Gulf of Mexico almost daily.

 The U.S. Coast Guard Station Gulfport provides maritime law enforcement and maritime safety services to Biloxi, as well as performing search and rescue missions.
-In 2009, this group assisted Department of Marine Resources in Mississippi when a section of the Popps Ferry Bridge collapsed after being hit by the Cheryl Stegbauer.
+In 2009, this group assisted the Department of Marine Resources in Mississippi when a section of the Popps Ferry Bridge collapsed after being hit by the Cheryl Stegbauer.

 While gambling and tourism are Biloxi's most important industries economically, Biloxi's maritime heritage still defines the city, as evidenced by the many tourists and non-industry residents who watch and participate in the Blessing of the Fleet.
 The Great Biloxi Schooner Race is held in conjunction with the annual Blessing of the Fleet and is considered a celebration of the onset of shrimping season.

 The injuries that an offshore worker may sustain are often severe and may be life-threatening.
 Severe burns may be caused by fires and explosions resulting from crew member negligence or a defective piece of machinery.
 A seaman may experience back injuries caused by heavy lifting and physical labor, or as the result of a fall on deck.
-A jack-up rig, oil platform, barge, tanker or any maritime vessel is a potentially dangerous place, even for experienced workers.
-Fortunately, injured workers have legal rights under the Jones Act, Longshore and Harbor Workers' Compensation Act, and maintenance and cure principle under general maritime law.
-Our firm is equipped to handle all maritime claims—we may be able to assist you.
+A jack-up rig, oil platform, barge, tanker, or any maritime vessel is a potentially dangerous place, even for experienced workers.